basnetaakash23/issue_tracker/README.md

 # issue_tracker
-Building this web application to help with tracking production issues.
+Building this web application to help with tracking bugs.